An Introduction To Coffee Processing

 Typically, anytime we hear the word “processing” when it comes to food and beverages in this day and age, we are told to steer clear of those items.
 When it comes to coffee, the term processing refers to how the coffee fruit is handled or treated after it is harvested.
 The same variety of coffee, grown on the same farm, at the same elevation can taste extremely different if it is washed compared to natural process.

-Let’s start by taking a look at the three main methods of processing coffee after harvest:
+Let’s start by taking a look at the four main methods of processing coffee after harvest:

 NATURAL

+Natural processing is the oldest coffee processing method.
 The coffee cherries are picked and the coffee is dried with the fruit completely intact.
 This method often gives the coffee a fruity flavor due to the fruit drying on the seed.
 Also referred to as “dry process” due to the minimal amounts of water used, natural processing is the original method of drying coffee.
 While it tends to be more common in arid regions where water is a limited resource, we are seeing naturals from all parts of the coffee-growing world.
-Drying can take two to four weeks.
+Drying can take two to six weeks or longer.
 The key with this method is to prevent any exposure to moisture and avoiding mold or undesirable fermentation.

 Ideal Fellow Brew Method: Stagg [X] or [XF] Pour-Over Dripper